 Crop residue left on the soil surface after harvest can present both challenges and opportunities going into the next planting season.
 Potential tie-up of important nutrients, delayed nutrient recycling, and difficulty getting pre- and post-applied weed control coverage are some challenges growers may face.
-However, great opportunities for nutrient release, organic matter influences and soil moisture preservation can be captured if crop residues are properly managed.
+However, if crop residues are properly managed, there are great opportunities for nutrient release, improvement in soil organic matter, and soil moisture preservation.

 Harvest and tillage equipment that mechanically break down residue are useful management tools, but adding a biochemical tool in the form of Extract PBA can also help growers manage and even benefit from surface crop residue, regardless of their tillage practices.